Growing Tomatoes: How to Grow Tomatoes Organically and Growing Tomatoes Upside Down

 Know the spacing conditions for the type of variety you have planted.
 Some, like cherry tomatoes can be planted as close as 18-24 inches away from each other.
 However, larger varieties may need up to 3 feet and more in space.

-As your plants grow you will need to remove the side shoots to improve cropping.
+As your plants grow you will need to remove the side shoots to increase cropping.
 This is done by removing the shoot that develops between the leaf and the stem.
 Remove this gently with your thumb and forefinger.
 Watering and regular feeding will result in a bumper crop.

-Tomatoes are voracious feeders and so they should be fed when the first fruits are about to set - say 4 - 5 weeks after transplanting.
+Tomatoes are heavy feeders and so they should be fed when the first fruits are about to set - say 4 - 5 weeks after transplanting.
 Give them an application of organic liquid manure every two weeks.

 This is another tip for your plants.
 Not only do tomatoes love this but roses and green peppers do too - mix 1 tablespoon of Epsom salts to 1 gallon of water.
 Spray it on your plants when they start to flower.